laravel/docs/authentication.md

 #### Path Customization

-When a user is successfully authenticated, they will be redirected to the `/home` URI.
+When a user is successfully authenticated, they will typically be redirected to the `/home` URI.
 You can customize the post-authentication redirect path using the `HOME` constant defined in your `RouteServiceProvider`:

     public const HOME = '/home';

+When using Laravel Jetstream, the Jetstream installation process will change the value of the `HOME` constant to `/dashboard`.

 <a name="retrieving-the-authenticated-user"></a>
 ### Retrieving The Authenticated User

-You may access the authenticated user via the `Auth` facade:
+While handling an incoming request, you may access the authenticated user via the `Auth` facade:

     use Illuminate\Support\Facades\Auth;